Barwon Heads: Barwon Heads Bridge

 The original Barwon Heads Bridge, crossing the Barwon River between Barwon Heads and Ocean Grove, was opened in 1927.
 Prior to that, there had been a rowing boat service across the river.
 The closure of the bridge was a central element in the ABC television series SeaChange.

-In July 2006, the Victorian government shelved plans to replace the heritage-listed bridge with a new one.
+In July 2006, the Government of Victoria shelved plans to replace the heritage-listed bridge with a new one.

 A proposal was put forward to align a new bridge with Geelong Road, permitting traffic to bypass the main shopping precinct and primary school, which would have required the demolition of three houses.
 An independent panel was appointed by the then Minister for Planning, Rob Hulls, to decide on a bridge location.
 Evidence was presented for and against the Geelong Road site and the existing site, with the conclusion that the Geelong Road alignment was unsuitable for environmental, social, economic reasons.

 On 16 March 2007, it was announced that the current bridge would be improved and there were no plans to build a second bridge upstream.
 In 2010, a new Barwon Heads road bridge was constructed on the alignment of the existing one, making use of its components and design elements.
 A parallel pedestrian bridge was also built.